titanml/takeoff-community/README.md

 :heavy_check_mark: Support for encoder-decoder (T5 family) and decoder models

+For the pro edition, including multi-gpu inference, int4 quantization, and more. [contact us](mailto:hello@titanml.co)
 ## :white_check_mark: Requirements ##

 Before getting started :checkered_flag:, you need to have __docker__ and docker cudatoolkit (for gpu) installed.